egenerse/master-thesis/content/introduction.typ

 Clear and reliable diagramming tools help students express their understanding of software systems in exercises, exams, and projects.
 When the tool works smoothly, students can focus on the actual content like designing class structures or modeling system behavior without getting distracted by usability issues.
 By improving Apollon’s responsiveness and user experience through complete reengineering, students can complete modeling tasks faster and with fewer errors.

 We first attempted to fix bugs in the existing iOS application and update the standalone web app.
-However, we quickly realized that the legacy architecture built with class-based React components, outdated state management, and tightly coupled logic—made even small improvements hard to maintain.
+However, we quickly realized that the legacy architecture built with class-based React components, outdated state management, and tightly coupled logic made even small improvements hard to maintain.
 Each update required duplicate work across repositories and often introduced new bugs.
 These limitations revealed the need for a more sustainable solution and led us to reengineer the entire system from scratch.

 This thesis is motivated not only by usability issues but also by the opportunity to apply modern software engineering practices that better reflect how students learn and how real-world tools operate.
 We rebuilt the system using functional React components, Zustand for state management, and React Flow for rendering interactive diagrams.
 These technologies reduce architectural complexity, improve maintainability, and enable faster feature development.

 Improved interaction design directly enhances learning.
 Features like a simplified sidebar, UML-compliant edge rendering, infinite canvas, and minimap improve clarity and navigation.
 Students can now access features more easily, build diagrams more confidently, and experience less frustration during assessments.
-Following usability principles—such as Nielsen’s heuristics on visibility, flexibility, and efficiency—makes the tool more intuitive and user-friendly [@nielsen1995usability].
+Following usability principles such as Nielsen’s heuristics on visibility, flexibility, and efficiency, makes the tool more intuitive and user-friendly [@nielsen1995usability].

 We also prioritized mobile accessibility.
 Many students rely on tablets in their daily routines and often need to make quick updates to their diagrams while on the move.
 Instead of just improving the mobile browser experience, we adopted Capacitor to create native iOS and Android applications from a single codebase.
 This approach ensures consistent behavior across platforms.
 Studies confirm that mobile accessibility improves engagement and flexibility in education [@tre2023mobile].

 We also enhanced developer experience by integrating Zustand’s devtool plugin, complementing existing tools like Redux DevTools.
-Developers can observe state transitions, identify the functions triggering updates, and track resulting changes in real time—making the development process more transparent and efficient.
+Developers can observe state transitions, identify the functions triggering updates, and track resulting changes in real time making the development process more transparent and efficient.

 Finally, we improved real-time collaboration by integrating Yjs, a CRDT-based synchronization framework.
 CRDTs (Conflict-free Replicated Data Types) allow distributed systems to synchronize changes without conflicts, even in offline scenarios.
 Yjs enables students to collaboratively edit diagrams in real time, ensuring consistent state and low latency, which enhances teamwork and productivity.

-In short, we reengineered Apollon to help students create better diagrams, collaborate effectively, and work seamlessly across devices—all within a modern, maintainable architecture.
+In short, we reengineered Apollon to help students create better diagrams, collaborate effectively, and work seamlessly across devices all within a modern, maintainable architecture.